exoplatform/exo-documentation/docs/OnlyOffice.rst

 -  The file's path
 -  The file's name which is editable

-.. note:: You can edit the file's name by clicking on the edit button |image14| or doubel-clicking on the filename.
+.. note:: You can edit the file's name by clicking on the edit button |image14| or double-clicking on the filename.

 Summary field
 --------------